Jump to content

 HFO Refrigerant (Hydrofluoroolefin) HFO is a fourth-generation synthetic refrigerant designed for modern, environmentally responsible cooling systems.
 It is non-toxic and non-flammable, offering a high level of safety for facility operations.
 Composed of hydrogen, fluorine, and carbon, HFO refrigerants are recognized for their: Low environmental impact Excellent thermodynamic performance High energy efficiency in cooling applications This advanced refrigerant technology aligns with our commitment to sustainability while supporting optimal system performance and long-term operational efficiency.

-Phase Five: Test and Commission
+Phase Five: Final Test and Commission

 Project Scope